 - The task should have sufficient volume.

 What can RPA do?
-Example use cases
+Example use cases and business processes

 Explaining and evangelizing RPA outside of IT should be a bit easier than doing so for other topics that are harder to distill down for non-technical people, such as serverless or microservices.
 The definitions above speak to this.
-It can also be easier to show people outside of IT how RPA benefits them directly by reducing drudge work in their day-to-day jobs.
+It can also be easier to show people outside of IT how RPA implementations could benefit them directly by reducing drudge work in their day-to-day jobs.
 (The same task might be more challenging when it comes to explaining to a field service technician how, say, containerization benefits them.)

 “Businesses and organizations like RPA because it helps them improve productivity across a wide range of populations – users, customers, employees, sales and marketing people, business people, accountants, legal and finance analysts, etc.,” says Muddu Sudhakar, CEO at Aisera.